-- the identification, by text and illustration (photograph or graphic image), of the landscape character of the project and adjacent sites and surrounding land use; - landscape features to be preserved or that may influence the design; - integration of maintenance and safety requirements; - any important viewsheds that are to be protected or enhanced;
+- the identification, by text and illustration (photograph or graphic image), of the landscape character of the project and adjacent sites and surrounding land use; - · landscape features to be preserved or that may influence the design;

-- any important features, natural or built, within or outside the Tollway ROW that may influence the design shall be identified and recorded; - aesthetic opportunities and views to or from the site that should be screened; - natural plant divisions; - historic features or influences; - topographic and hydraulic features, including existing runoff patterns and erosion control deficiencies: - the overall strengths and weaknesses of the site and potential design opportunities; and - identification of any agencies, municipalities, community groups, or individuals that the design team will have to coordinate with to achieve a successful landscape design.
+- integration of maintenance and safety requirements; - opportunities to include Illinois Tollway initiatives, such as the Pollinator Program or the Chicago Region Trees Initiative; - any important viewsheds that are to be protected or enhanced; - any important features, natural or built, within or outside the Illinois Tollway ROW that may influence the design shall be identified and recorded; - aesthetic opportunities and views to or from the site that should be screened; - natural plant divisions; - historic features or influences; - topographic and hydraulic features, including existing runoff patterns and erosion control deficiencies; - the overall strengths and weaknesses of the site and potential design opportunities; and - identification of any agencies, municipalities, community groups, or individuals that the design team will have to coordinate with to achieve a successful landscape design.

-4.1.3 Design Concept Development
+4.1.2 Design Concept Development

 The landscape design concept shall be developed in conjunction with the overall design team.
 Particular attention shall be paid to developing a single clear landscape concept that unites and uses drainage, grading, and planting to maximize functional effect.
 The design concept shall take into account the information obtained from the Site Analysis and the Issues and Opportunities Schematic.
 Additional site visits shall be carried out to evaluate preliminary concepts as they are developed by the team.
 Special attention shall be given to working with and reducing the impact on the existing ecological systems and areas surrounding the site, to seek out aesthetic and functional opportunities, and to maintain a high level of environmental stewardship.
 The design shall be as self-maintaining as possible.
-The Designer shall inform the Tollway PM of any agencies, municipalities, community groups, or individuals that the Landscape DSE should coordinate with to achieve a successful landscape design.
+The Designer shall inform the Illinois Tollway PM of any agencies, municipalities, community groups, or individuals that the Landscape DSE should coordinate with to achieve a successful landscape design.